mtlynch/mtlynch.io/_posts/2017-10-12-human-code-reviews-1.md

 So, why is that the way we talk about code reviews?

 I can only assume the articles I've read are from the future, where all developers are robots.
-In that world,  your teammtes welcome thoughtlessly-worded critiques of their code because processing such information warms their cold, robot hearts.
+In that world,  your teammates welcome thoughtlessly-worded critiques of their code because processing such information warms their cold, robot hearts.

 I'm going to make the bold assumption that you want to improve code reviews in the present, where your teammates are humans.
 I'll make the even bolder assumption that a positive relationship with your colleagues is an end in itself and not simply a variable you adjust to minimize your cost-per-defect.
 How would your review practices change under these circumstances?